PetrPPetrov/gkm-world/documentation/code_style_convention.md

 ## Naming convention
 * Namespace names should be in *PascalCase* naming convention.
-  If namespace name is contraction then all letters should be in upper case.
   Prefer names in singular form rather than plural names.
   For instance, use *Network::Container* instead of *Network::Containers*.
 * Interface names should be in *PascalCase* naming convention starting with capital *I* letter.
   For instance, *IMemoryBuffer*.
 * Interface methods should use *camelCase* naming convention.
 * Classes and structures should use *PascalCase* naming convention.
-* Class and structure methods should have the same names as corresponding interface methods.
+* Class and structure methods should use *camelCase* naming convention.
-  However, if a method is not a part of any interface, then *camelCase* should be used.
 * Arguments for methods, interface methods, functions, constructors and destructors should use *snake_case* naming convention.
 * Local variables should use *snake_case* naming convention.
 * Class and structure fields should use *snake_case* naming convention starting without any prefix.